farseenmanekhan1232/neustream/UI-UX-Design-Document.md

 ## Executive Summary

-NeuStream is a **cloud-based multistreaming platform** that enables content creators to broadcast to multiple streaming platforms (YouTube, Twitch, Facebook, LinkedIn, etc.) simultaneously from a single source.
+neustream is a **cloud-based multistreaming platform** that enables content creators to broadcast to multiple streaming platforms (YouTube, Twitch, Facebook, LinkedIn, etc.) simultaneously from a single source.
 The platform focuses on eliminating performance compromises by offloading video encoding to the cloud, ensuring local machine performance remains unaffected.

 ### Key Differentiators
 - **Cloud-based encoding** - No local CPU strain